Year-round, daily orca whale and wildlife tours!

 Please note that we live and work on an island, which is only accessible via Washington State Ferries, seasonal passenger ferries, airplanes, water taxis and pleasure boats.
 It is the customer’s responsibility to get to their designated tour on time; no shows (if you miss your ferry or flight, etc.) will be charged 100%.
 Please note that Washington State Ferries schedules change seasonally.
 We recommend getting in the ferry line at the Anacortes ferry terminal 2 hours ahead of sailing time from mid May to mid September and on holiday weekends.
 The ferry terminal is a 1.5 to 2 hour drive from Seattle, depending on traffic.

 Camera, sunglasses and seasonal jacket.
 You are welcome to bring food and drinks; we have water, wine and beer on board for sale.

 Custom Charters: Come explore the calm waters and private little coves that only the locals know about.
-Sit and enjoy the beautiful flora and fauna of the San Juan Islands.
-Three-hour charters are available for $500, plus tax, for up to 6 people.
+Sit and enjoy gazing at the beautiful blue waters and flora & fauna of the San Juan Islands.
+Three-hour charters are available for $550, plus tax, for up to 6 people.